GameCube accessories

 GameCube accessories are hardware that are compatible with the Nintendo GameCube home video game console, which first launched in 2001.
 Accessories can be either first-party releases from Nintendo or third-party devices from an outside manufacturer.

-First-party accessories include the GameCube controller, the WaveBird Wireless Controller, audio/video cables, memory cards, link cables, Broadband adapters, the Game Boy Player, a microphone, development tools, and carrying cases.
+First-party accessories include the GameCube controller, the WaveBird Wireless Controller, audio/video cables, memory cards, link cables, network adapters, the Game Boy Player, a microphone, development tools, and carrying cases.
 Third-party companies such as Datel and Mad Catz produced their own versions of some first-party devices along with specialized accessories of their own.